AWilso76/UserAcctMngmt/README.md

 # 🧑‍💻 User Account Management Automation Script

 # Overview
-This project automates **local user account management tasks on Windows systems** using Python.
-It simulates key responsibilities of an
-**IT Support Specialist / Applications Analyst**, such as creating, disabling, and removing user accounts while maintaining detailed logs for accountability.
+This Python script automates **local user account management tasks on Windows systems**, simulating core responsibilities of an **IT Support Specialist / Applications Analyst**.
+It allows administrators to efficiently create, disable, enable, delete, and list user accounts while logging all actions for auditing and troubleshooting purposes.

 # Features
 - ✅ Create new local user accounts